-The data from all activities in the preparation for and arising out of Phase I and II clinical trials which Cancer Research UK sponsors and which are initiated by its Drug Development Office, after approval by its New Agents Committee, is not automatically covered under this Data Sharing Policy.
-For clarity on the position, please contact the Drug Development Office on a trial by trial basis.
+The data from all activities in the preparation for and arising out of phase 1 and 2 clinical trials which CRUK sponsors and which are initiated by its Centre for Drug Development, after approval by its New Agents Committee, is not automatically covered under this Data Sharing Policy.
+For clarity on the position, please contact the Centre for Drug Development on a trial by trial basis.

-All applicants seeking funding from Cancer Research UK will be required to submit a data sharing plan as part of their research grant proposal.
+All applicants seeking funding from CRUK will be required to submit a data sharing plan as part of their research grant proposal.
 If data sharing is not appropriate, applicants must include a clear explanation why.
 The data sharing plan will be reviewed as part of the funding decision.
-Funding Committees will assess the appropriateness and adequacy of the data sharing plan and provide specific feedback to applicants where necessary.
+Funding committees will assess the appropriateness and adequacy of the data sharing plan and provide specific feedback to applicants where necessary.

-Cancer Research UK recognises that data sharing strategies will vary according to the type of data collected and thus does not specify the exact content and format of the data sharing plan.
+We recognise that data sharing strategies will vary according to the type of data collected and thus do not specify the exact content and format of the data sharing plan.
 We recommend that data should be shared using established standards and existing resources where possible.
 The following should be considered when developing a data sharing plan:

 - The volume, type, content and format of the final dataset

 - The standards that will be utilised for data collection and management